ahelsing/geni-tools/doc/CreatingBinaries.md

 ### Create installer

 The installer setup file is `package_builder.iss`.
-It was created using http://sourceforge.net/projects/istool/ (must run as administrator)
+It was created using http://sourceforge.net/projects/istool/ (which must be run as administrator)

-* Click on `Inno Setup` shortcut on desktop.
+* Run `Inno Setup` (e.g. client the shortcut on the desktop).
 * Open `package_builder.iss` file.
 All files included are named here (hence the paths above must be as specified)
 * Press the Green Arrow (Run Button).
 * Test installation.
  * Inno Setup will likely run the setup tool itself automatically.
   * Check the menu items all open the proper files: Disclaimer opens License, 2 web links, and the uninstall tool
- * Follow the rest of the install instructions starting with step 2  here
+ * Follow the rest of the install instructions starting with step 2  [here](http://trac.gpolab.bbn.com/gcf/wiki/Windows#Install)
   * Put the Omni tools on your path
  * Open a new command window, and test that all the executables run

 Installer will be `C:\Users\local_user\gcf\executables\omniTools-X.X-win-setup.exe`

 ## Mac
-Support files are in `mac_install`.
+Support files are located in `geni-tools/mac_install`.
 You will need a MAC, preferably not one on which you are doing development.

 ### Install Dependencies
 * Python 2.7.6
  * Do not install via brew.
 It will not work.
  * Reset path so this version of python is used:
-  * Edit ~/.profile: `export PATH=/usr/local/bin:$PATH`
+  * Edit `~/.profile`: `export PATH=/usr/local/bin:$PATH`
   * `source ~/.profile`
   * Confirm with `which python`
 * XCode